PCI Express: Lane

 A lane is composed of two differential signaling pairs, with one pair for receiving data and the other for transmitting.
 Thus, each lane is composed of four wires or signal traces.
 Conceptually, each lane is used as a full-duplex byte stream, transporting data packets in eight-bit "byte" format simultaneously in both directions between endpoints of a link.
 Physical PCI Express links may contain 1, 4, 8 or 16 lanes.
-Lane counts are written with an "x" prefix (for example, "x8" represents an eight-lane card or slot), with x16 being the largest size in common use.
+Lane counts are written with an "x" prefix (for example, "×8" represents an eight-lane card or slot), with ×16 being the largest size in common use.
 Lane sizes are also referred to via the terms "width" or "by" e.g., an eight-lane slot could be referred to as a "by 8" or as "8 lanes wide."

 For mechanical card sizes, see below.

 Serial bus

 The bonded serial bus architecture was chosen over the traditional parallel bus because of the inherent limitations of the latter, including half-duplex operation, excess signal count, and inherently lower bandwidth due to timing skew.
 Timing skew results from separate electrical signals within a parallel interface traveling through conductors of different lengths, on potentially different printed circuit board (PCB) layers, and at possibly different signal velocities.
 Despite being transmitted simultaneously as a single word, signals on a parallel interface have different travel duration and arrive at their destinations at different times.
 When the interface clock period is shorter than the largest time difference between signal arrivals, recovery of the transmitted word is no longer possible.
 Since timing skew over a parallel bus can amount to a few nanoseconds, the resulting bandwidth limitation is in the range of hundreds of megahertz.

 A serial interface does not exhibit timing skew because there is only one differential signal in each direction within each lane, and there is no external clock signal since clocking information is embedded within the serial signal itself.
 As such, typical bandwidth limitations on serial signals are in the multi-gigahertz range.
 PCI Express is one example of the general trend toward replacing parallel buses with serial interconnects; other examples include Serial ATA (SATA), USB, Serial Attached SCSI (SAS), FireWire (IEEE 1394), and RapidIO.
-In digital video, examples in common use are DVI, HDMI, and DisplayPort.
+In digital video, examples in common use are DVI, HDMI, and DisplayPort, but they were replacements for analog VGA, not for a parallel bus.

 Multichannel serial design increases flexibility with its ability to allocate fewer lanes for slower devices.